UP civic polls: Adityanath says BJP govt 'put Aligarh lock' on riots in state | Politics

 - India

-Campaigning for the ongoing urban local body polls in Aligarh, which is famous for its locks, Adityanath hit out at opposition parties for promoting ''tamancha culture'' (country-made pistol) in the state.
+Campaigning for the second phase of urban local body polls in Aligarh, which is famous for its locks, Adityanath hit out at opposition parties for promoting ''tamancha (countrymade pistol) culture'' in the state.

-''The double-engine government of the BJP has put an Aligarh lock over riots in the state and made UP riot-free,'' Adityanath said.
+The chief minister also held public meetings in Budaun, Shahjahanpur and Bareilly, and talked about law and order and development in his speeches in these districts. ''The double-engine government of the BJP has put an Aligarh lock over riots in the state and made UP riot-free,'' Adityanath said in Aligarh.

-The UP CM said people with 'parivarvadi' (dynastic') and 'jaativadi' (casteist) mindset gave 'tamanchas' (country-made pistols) to youth after coming to power.
+In an apparent reference to the Samajwadi Party and the Bahujan Samaj Party, the CM said people with 'parivarvadi' (dynastic) and 'jaativadi' (casteist) mindset gave 'tamanchas' to the youth after coming to power.

 ''We changed this tamancha culture and provided tablets to two crore youths,'' he said.

-''The lock industry (of Aligarh) will be given a global platform with the help of one district one product initiative,'' he informed.
+''The lock industry (of Aligarh) will be given a global platform with the help of one district one product initiative,'' he said.

 ''Taala (locks), taaleem (education) and tehzeeb (culture) of Aligarh were once its identity.
 But the casteist mindset of the dynastic parties has shut down the lock industry of Aligarh, and created obstructions,'' he said.